hpe-dev-incubator/hpe-dev-portal/content/blog/streamline-your-server-deployments-bare-metal-provisioning-with-hpe-compute-ops-management-and-ansible.md

 ## Explore My Video Series

 Dive into my video series showcasing the seamless bare metal operation across three major operating systems.
-Each video provides a walk through over the different variables and files that are required, along with the explanation of the different steps found in the playbooks.
+Each video provides a walk through over the different variables involved and the files that are required to update HPE drivers and software, along with the explanation of the different steps of each playbook.

 ### Windows Server Bare Metal Provisioning on 2 x HPE ProLiant DL360 Gen10 Plus